Programs

 students across Montana were served through the Speakers in the Schools program.

-Louise Fischer photo in front of the HM MC Banner, at Lone Pine State Park on September 2nd, 2022.
+Louise Fischer at Lone Pine State Park on September 2, 2022.

 Montana Conversations

-Community groups across Montana can access over 50 humanities presentations and conversations on topics like the literature of the west, media literacy, philosophy, current affairs, and more.
+Community groups across Montana can access over 50 presentations and conversations on topics like the literature of the West, media literacy, philosophy, current affairs, and more.

 Montanans attended a Montana Conversation program in 2022.